je-santos/MPLBM-UT/README.rst

 ################################################################################
 Requirements
 ################################################################################
-- Unix system (the Windows bash or the terminal in Mac also work)
+- Unix system (`Windows Linux Subsystem <https://docs.microsoft.com/en-us/windows/wsl/>`__ or the terminal in Mac also work)
-- Matlab or Octave (Python alternative in progress, Python 3.6+ is required)
+- Python 3.6+ (there is also Matlab/Octave code available but it is being phased out.
+We'll save it as legacy code though.)
-- If using Python, the following external modules are required: `Numpy <https://numpy.org/>`__, `PyYAML <https://pypi.org/project/PyYAML/>`__, `Vedo <https://vedo.embl.es/>`__, `PyVista <https://docs.pyvista.org/>`__, `Matplotlib <https://matplotlib.org/>`__, and `Scikit-Image <https://scikit-image.org/>`__
+- The following external modules are required: `Numpy <https://numpy.org/>`__, `PyYAML <https://pypi.org/project/PyYAML/>`__, `Vedo <https://vedo.embl.es/>`__, `PyVista <https://docs.pyvista.org/>`__, `Matplotlib <https://matplotlib.org/>`__, and `Scikit-Image <https://scikit-image.org/>`__
-- gcc 7.2, 7.5
+- gcc 7.X (*Please read the note below!*)
 - OpenMPI 2.1.1, MPICH2
 Note: The Palabos documentation is not specific on what versions of gcc and MPI work to run and compile the code...They recommend any "modern" version of gcc and MPI.
-Above are some of the gcc and MPI versions that have worked for us.
-As of now, it seems that gcc 7.X works reliably: click this link for instructions on `how to install and switch between different gcc and g++ versions <https://linuxconfig.org/how-to-switch-between-multiple-gcc-and-g-compiler-versions-on-ubuntu-20-04-lts-focal-fossa>`_.
+Above are some of the gcc and MPI versions that have worked for us. ***As of now, it seems that gcc 7.X works reliably***: click this link for instructions on `how to install and switch between different gcc and g++ versions <https://linuxconfig.org/how-to-switch-between-multiple-gcc-and-g-compiler-versions-on-ubuntu-20-04-lts-focal-fossa>`_.
 If you are on a cluster/supercomputer you may need to ask your system admins about installing a different version of gcc.

 ################################################################################
 Some Prerequisites